Business & Tax

 How It Relates to Other Terms

-A GSTIN is similar in concept to a VAT number, as both identify entities within indirect tax systems.
+A GSTIN is conceptually similar to a VAT number, as both identify entities within indirect tax systems.

 Important Related Concepts